Nurunnahar Fatema Begum

-Brigadier General Professor Nurunnahar Fatema Begum (born on 19 September 1962) is the first ever Paediatric Cardiologist of Bangladesh and a Brigadier General under the Bangladesh Army.
-In 2019, she was awarded both the Independence Day Award (highest state award) and the Shena Bahini Podok (Peace time award of the Bangladesh Army) for her irreplaceable contribution to the field of Paediatric medicine.
-She single-handedly established the concept of Congenital cardiac intervention in Bangladesh.
+Brigadier General Professor Nurunnahar Fatema Begum (born 19 September 1962) is the first ever pediatric cardiologist of Bangladesh and a brigadier general of the Bangladesh Army.
+In 2019, she was awarded both the Independence Day Award (highest state award) and the Shena Bahini Podok (Peace time award of the Bangladesh Army) for her irreplaceable contribution to the field of pediatric medicine.
+She single-handedly established the concept of congenital cardiac intervention in Bangladesh.

 Early life

-Dr. Begum was born on the 19th of September, 1962 in Moulvibazar, Bangladesh.
-She is the daughter of Customs Official MA Wadud and housewife Moimunnessa Khatun.
+Begum was born on 19 September 1962 in Moulvibazar, East Pakistan.
+She is the daughter of customs official MA Wadud and housewife Moimunnessa Khatun.
 She has three brothers and three sisters.

 Begum passed her SSC in 1977 from Kishori Mohan Girls School and HSC from Murari Chand College in 1979.
 She graduated from Sylhet MAG Osmani Medical College in 1985 where she placed second in her entire district.